Phil Collins: Cameo film and television appearances

 In 2006, Collins played a fictional version of himself in the PSP and PS2 video game Grand Theft Auto: Vice City Stories.
 Set in 1984, he appears in three missions in which the main character, Victor, must save him from Mafia-hired hitmen, who are trying to kill Collins because his manager refused to pay his $3 million debt to them.
 The final mission occurs during his concert, where the player must defend the scaffolding against saboteurs while Collins is performing "In the Air Tonight".
 After this, the player is given the opportunity to watch this performance of "In the Air Tonight" for the cost of 6,000 in-game dollars.
 "In the Air Tonight" is part of the official Vice City Stories soundtrack, and can be also heard on the in-game radio station Emotion 98.3.
-The song has also been featured in films such as Aqua Teen Hunger Force Colon Movie Film For Theaters (2007) and The Hangover (2009).
+The song has also been featured in films such as Aqua Teen Hunger Force Colon Movie Film for Theaters (2007) and The Hangover (2009).

 "In the Air Tonight" featured in the 2007 Gorilla commercial for Cadbury's Dairy Milk chocolate.
 Many believed that Collins himself was the drummer.
 When asked about Gorilla, Collins jokingly commented that "Not only is he a better drummer than me, he also has more hair.
 Can he sing too?"
 The advertisement—which won Gold at the British Television Advertising Awards in 2008—helped the song re-enter the New Zealand RIANZ Singles Chart at No. 3 in July 2008, the following week reaching No. 1, beating its original 1981 No. 6 peak.
 "In the Air Tonight" was also sampled in the song "I Can Feel It" on Sean Kingston's self-titled debut album.

 Collins was portrayed in the cartoon South Park in the episode "Timmy 2000" holding his Oscar throughout, referring to his 1999 win for "You'll Be in My Heart", which defeated "Blame Canada" from South Park: Bigger, Longer & Uncut.
 The show's creators admitted resenting losing to Collins, as they felt their other competitors were more worthy.
-The episode "Cartman's Silly Hate Crime 2000" involves a sled race down the landmark known as Phil Collins Hill, which has an impression of Collins' face in the side.
+The episode "Cartman's Silly Hate Crime 2000" involves a sled race down the landmark known as Phil Collins Hill, which has an impression of Collins's face in the side.
 The Phil Collins character returns once more and gets killed off in the episode 200.
 Collins appears briefly in the Finnish animated sitcom Pasila in the episode "Phil Collins Hangover".
 The music of this episode is a pastiche of Collins's "Another Day in Paradise".
 Collins was mentioned in the Psych episode "Disco Didn't Die.
 It Was Murdered!" as resembling Shawn Spencer's father, Henry, portrayed by actor Corbin Bernsen.